-Students must be admitted to the PharmD program prior to applying for any of the joint degree programs.
-Students generally learn about and apply for the joint degree programs during the P1 year.
+Students must be admitted to the PharmD program prior to applying for any of the dual degree programs.
+Students generally learn about and apply for the dual degree programs during the P1 year.
 Students apply to the College of Business and Public Administration (MBA and MPA), School of Education (MSLD), Law School (Law) or Des Moines University (MPH) directly in order to enroll in these joint degree programs.
 For more information about our joint degree programs and to see a sample curriculum for each, please see our Dual Degrees and Concentrations website.

 Drake will consider the highest PCAT score an applicant has earned within the last four years.

 While there is no minimum PCAT score required, a composite score in the 50th percentile or higher is recommended.

 Applicants are encouraged to complete the PCAT in the summer or early fall.
 Although January and February PCAT scores will be accepted, we strongly encourage applicants to reserve these testing dates for retakes if they did not earn the score they wanted.
 For more information about scheduling your test, visit the PCAT website.

 The PCAT can be administered overseas by special arrangement.
 Students should contact PCAT as early as possible to make arrangements to schedule an exam prior to Drake’s application deadline.
 Drake cannot grant waivers to the PCAT requirement.
 Other graduate admission exams, such as the GRE, which may be more readily available in other countries, are also accepted.